Naihati: Police station

 Naihati police station under Barrackpore Police Commissionerate has jurisdiction over Naihati Municipal area and Barrackpore I CD Block, including Barrackpur Cantonment Board.

 Post Office

 Naihati has a delivery sub post office, with PIN 743165 in the North Presidency Division of North 24 Parganas district in Calcutta region.
 Other post offices with the same PIN are Naihati Anandabazar and Puranandapally.
 Some regions of Garifa post office (743166) also is inside Naihati.

 Climate

-Being situated in the tropics, the climate of Naihati is primarily hot and humid summers and cool and dry winters.
-The rain bearing clouds from the Bay of Bengal brings torrential rain in the monsoon.
-In the summer temperature goes as high as 40 degree Celsius and in the winter it may reach 8 degree Celsius.
+Being situated in the tropics, the climate of Naihati comprises primarily of hot and humid summers, and cool and dry winters.
+The rain-bearing clouds from the Bay of Bengal bring torrential rain in the monsoon.
+In the summer, the temperature may reach as high as 45°C and in the winter, it may drop to 5°C.

 Demographics

 Population

 As per the 2011 Census of India, Naihati had a total population of 217,900, of which 109,849 (50%) were males and 108,051 (50%) were females.
 Population below 6 years was 19,761.
 The total number of literates in Naihati was 173,397 (87.51% of the population over 6 years).

 As of 2001 India census, Naihati had a population of 215,432.
 Males constitute 53% of the population and females 47%.
 Naihati has an average literacy rate of 74%, higher than the national average of 59.5%: male literacy is 79%, and female literacy is 70%.
 In Naihati, 9% of the population is under 6 years of age.